denten-books/plain-text/5-chapter.md

 borrow from Emerson), reclaims the materiality of literature into hermeneutics.
 That is but a complicated way of saying that the design of books, bookshelves, keyboards, and filing systems, cannot be dismissed as merely skilled labor of a carpenter or a technician.
-The interface *governs* interpretation.
+The interface, as we will see, *governs* interpretation.

 In its simplest and literal terms, an interface is a point of shared contact between two otherwise incommensurable systems.[^ln5-interface] An elevator button, for example, is a quintessential interface between a human operator and the mechanism of the lift.
 For the duration of contact, a button allows the will of the operator to become one with the action of the machine.
-It is an interface designed to accept human input.
+An elevator button is an object designed to fit the human hand.
 But, from the elevator's designers point of view, a finger serves as an interface "into" the human.
 Engeneers and designers think quite a bit about buttons that fit the shape of the finger, along with the complex acculturation mechanisms that come with a history of humans pushing buttons in diverging contexts.
 In the combined operation of human and elevator it is, for a moment, difficult to pinpoint the exact physical boundaries of the contact.
 The interface is paper-thin, we may say.
 It happens when a thing fits another, and for a moment both become one: a shared physiology and a shared intentional apparatus.
 The archive, in that sense, is an point of contact between books and reader-librarians.
 The book too is a kind of interface between words and their interpreters.
 And words can be seen a sort of a mechanism for commensurability between humans that diverge widely across time and space.

+As can already be intuited from the elevator example, the interface can be thought of as a momentary exchange between divering stystems.
+The Standards Dictionary published by the Institute of Electrical and Electronic Engeneers defines the interface as "the points where two or more physical systems or subsystems meet to transfer energy or information."
+An electrical plug and outlet are common household interfaces, which connect specific devices (like televisions and toasters) to the power grid.
+But who decides on the exact shape of the connection?
+Like many other interfaces, the material specifics of the wall plug are goverened by a convewntion.
+Which one.
+In this way, a device manufacturer can make certain assumptions about the connecting system.
+The makers of kitchen appliences can expect to encounter a certain shape of a plug, just as the electrician who installs wall outlets, expects most country-specific devices to fit into the standard.
+I highlight these simple example to make a point central to the argument this book.
+An interface contains an assumption about the otherwise incommesirable system.
+With this insight in hand we can return to the archive to observe that the material affordances of the archive, from the shape of the book, the height of the shelves, and the size of the pages, make an assumption about the human hand and mind.

 Reference Norman here.
 Interface implies the human.